Foundation diploma in Internal Communication.

 Earn a free Certificate in Practical Artificial Intelligence alongside your Diploma.

 Ideal if you are in the early stages of your internal communication career and looking to develop your skills and grow your confidence.
-Also suitable for more experienced practitioners looking to formalise their experience and increase their professional standing.
+Also perfect for more experienced practitioners looking to formalise their experience and increase their professional standing.

 Module One: Understanding Internal Communication and its Role in the Organisation